spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 * An S3-compliant bucket in the MinIO account.

 * IAM policy in your MinIO account to authorize a MinIO user to perform the required read and write operations on the MinIO bucket.
-A principal is an IAM identity.
 MinIO uses Policy-Based Access Control (PBAC) to control which IAM identities can access the resources and what actions the IAM identities are authorized to perform on the specific resources.
+Refer to the [MinIO Access Management] guide to learn more about the IAM policy requirements.

 * A MinIO user assigned with the IAM policy defined above.
 You can learn more about MinIO access management in the [MinIO object storage for Kubernetes](https://min.io/docs/minio/kubernetes/upstream/administration/identity-access-management.html) official documentation.